Section 07: Self Storage

 CrowdStreet’s Strategy

-With concerns of oversupply in some Sunbelt markets, we believe the first factor to analyze is location.
-We will generally consider markets with self-storage inventory below roughly 6 square feet per capita within the 1, 3, and 5-mile radius of the targeted site, which has been the standard national average for self-storage, according to Inside Self-Storage.46 If the number of self-storage units exceeds demand, it may lead to declining rents and could negatively impact the NOI.
+With oversupply concerns, especially in some Sunbelt markets, we believe location is one of the first factors to analyze.
+In areas experiencing positive in-migration and subsequent population growth, we will generally consider markets with self-storage inventory below roughly 6 square feet per capita within the 1, 3, and 5-mile radius of the targeted site, the standard national average for self-storage, according to Inside Self-Storage.55 According to PODS, the moving service, some of these top markets in 2024 include Myrtle Beach, Houston, Charlotte, Raleigh, Phoenix, with many people moving to “sunny Southern States.”56

-With the expectation of soft rent growth in the next few months for self-storage, we will be more sensitive to what type of inventory already exists within proximity of the prospective project.
-It is important to ask questions such as: Is the competition obsolete?
+With the expectation of soft rent growth in H2 2024 for self-storage, we will be more sensitive to what type of inventory already exists within proximity of the prospective project, also called the competitive set.
+It is essential to ask questions such as: Is the competition obsolete?
+What type of amenities exist in our competitive set?
 Is it a new construction?
-What type of amenities exist in our competitive set?
+Are any technologies being used to enhance the customer experience?
 We are cautious when evaluating projects with significant competition in the surrounding areas.
-Instead, we will focus on finding deals in relatively untapped submarkets with aging self-storage facilities that can be transformed into those equipped with advanced climate control, automation, and security features.
+If the number of self-storage units exceeds demand, it can lead to declining rents and negatively impact the net operating income (“NOI”).

-Due to challenges in obtaining debt for development opportunities, we will mainly consider deals for existing facilities, especially if the acquisition yield allows for positive leverage.
-One challenge with development projects in today's competitive lending landscape is that construction loans for projects with longer stabilization timelines are often subject to tougher lending standards than projects with quicker stabilization timelines.
-For example, even though self-storage development generally requires less time and capital than other real estate asset classes, the lease-up period is typically longer - in our experience that is typically 36 months compared to around 18 months for industrial or multifamily projects.
-Additionally, current interest rates also make for higher overall debt service, with lenders typically requiring substantial reserves until stabilization.
-Therefore, we would consider a self-storage development project if the market is attractive enough for the project that is positioned to stabilize quicker than roughly 36 months (let’s say, under 24 months).
+One challenge with development projects in today's competitive lending landscape is that construction loans for projects with longer stabilization timelines often face tougher standards.
+For example, even though self-storage development generally requires less time and capital than other real estate asset classes, the lease-up period is typically longer - in our experience, that is usually at 36 months compared to around 18 months for industrial or multifamily projects.
+Additionally, high interest rates increase overall debt service costs, compelling lenders to require substantial reserves until stabilization.
+Securing debt terms that help reduce financing risk through stabilization, typically four to five years, will be crucial to combat the longer lease-up period for self-storage development.

-46. “3 Market Metrics to Consider When Evaluating Self-Storage Acquisitions,” Inside Self Storage, October 2021.
+7. “3 Market Metrics to Consider When Evaluating Self-Storage Acquisitions,” Inside Self Storage, October 2021.

 Disclaimer: Investing in commercial real estate entails substantive risk.
 You should not invest unless you can sustain the risk of loss of capital, including the risk of total loss of capital.
 All investors should consider their individual factors in consultation with a professional advisor of their choosing when deciding if an investment is appropriate.
 An investment in a private placement is highly speculative and involves a high degree of risk, including the risk of loss of the entire investment.
 Private placements are illiquid investments and are intended for investors who do not need a liquid investment.

 CrowdStreet, Inc. (“CrowdStreet”) offers investment opportunities and financial services on its website.
 Advisory services are offered through CrowdStreet Advisors, LLC (“CrowdStreet Advisors”), a wholly-owned subsidiary of CrowdStreet and a federally registered investment adviser.
-CrowdStreet Advisors provides investment advisory services exclusively to privately managed accounts and private funds and does not otherwise provide investment advisory services to the CrowdStreet Marketplace or its users.
+CrowdStreet Advisors provides investment advisory services exclusively to private funds and does not otherwise provide investment advisory services to the CrowdStreet Marketplace or its users.
+Additional information is available in CrowdStreet Advisors’ Form ADV.

 This article was written by an employee of CrowdStreet Advisors and the contents of this publication are for informational purposes only.
 Neither this publication nor the financial professionals who authored it are rendering financial, legal, tax or other professional advice or opinions on specific facts or matters, nor does the distribution of this publication to any person constitute an offer, recommendation, or solicitation to buy or sell any security or investment product issued by CrowdStreet Advisors, its affiliates, or otherwise.
 The views and statements expressed are based upon the opinions of CrowdStreet Advisors.
 All information is from sources believed to be reliable.
 This article is not intended to be relied upon as advice to investors or potential investors and does not take into account the investment objectives, financial situation or needs of any investor.
 All investing involves risk, including the possible loss of money you invest, and past performance does not guarantee future performance or success.
 All investors should consider such factors in consultation with a professional advisor of their choosing when deciding if an investment is appropriate.
 CrowdStreet Advisors assumes no liability in connection with the use of this publication.